fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

   ```

-2. **Priviliged EXEC Mode:**
+2. **Privileged EXEC Mode:**
   This mode allows access to all commands and features.
 The user can use any monitoring commands and execute configuration and management commands.
 Higher configuration modes, like global configuration mode, can only be reached from privileged EXEC mode.
 The privileged EXEC mode can be identified by the prompt ending with the `#` symbol.
-To go from User EXEC Mode to Privilged EXEC Mode the command is `enable`.
+To go from User EXEC Mode to Privileged EXEC Mode the command is `enable`.
   ```
   Switch> enable
   Switch#
   ```
-  To return to User EXEC Mode from Priviliged EXEC Mode the command is `disable`.
+  To return to User EXEC Mode from Privileged EXEC Mode the command is `disable`.
   ```
   Switch# disable
   Switch>